ToobaRani01/Healthcare/README.md

 #### **Stage 1: Input Handling**
 - **Image Upload:** System detects the image type based on resolution and aspect ratio (e.g., wider images are often Chest X-rays).
 - **Text Query:** `symptom_detector.py` checks if the query contains medical keywords.
+- **Voice Input:** Users can record audio directly through the UI.
+The client may also generate a silent transcript using the browser `SpeechRecognition` API; the audio file and the silent transcript (if available) are uploaded to the server.

 #### **Stage 2: Processing**
 - **Local Analysis:**